MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-create.md

    :::image type="content" source="images/create-a-new-hardware-submission/hardware-progress-tracker.png" alt-text="Screenshot that shows the progress tracker.":::

 1. Review the results.
 If your submission failed, make any necessary changes and resubmit.

+## Troubleshoot submission errors

+### Files missing errors

+Your error message is one of the following:

+* **There are files at the root of the cabinet.**
+* **No .inf files found in driver directory/directories: XYZ.**

+The failure is caused by an incorrect .cab file structure.
+The .CAB structure was created with driver files in the root folder of the .CAB file instead of having them in a subfolder.
+For instructions on how to create a proper .CAB file for your driver signing submissions, see [Attestation sign Windows 10+ drivers](code-signing-attestation.md).

+### Package is corrupt or missing information error

+Your error message is:

+**It looks like your package is corrupt or missing important information.
+Ensure you are using the latest version of the kit, regenerate your package, and try again.
+If you continue to experience the issue, contact Support.**

+If you continue to experience issues with your package submission, [contact support](support-contact.md).

+### Zip64 error

+Your error message is:

+**File is using Zip64(4gb+file Size)**

+This error is caused when the uploaded archive's filetype is .zip64 instead of .zip.
+This is caused by a large filesize.
+To fix this error, repackage the submission using the below steps.

+1. Rename the current .hckx/hlkx file to .zip.
+2. Extract to a folder.
+3. Open the folder.
+4. Select all items, then select and hold (or right-click) and select **Send to Compressed zip folder**.
+5. Rename the new .zip folder as .hckx/.hlkx.
+6. Upload the new .hckx/.hlkx file.

+### Failed to open DUA package

+Your error message is:

+**Failed to open package: Not compatible with a version (3.2.0.0) with this instance package manager**

+Use [HLK studio](/windows-hardware/test/hlk/user/install-standalone-hlk-studio) to open the downloaded DUA shell package and to create DUA submission.

 ## Next Steps